Twins vs. Mets Player Props Betting Odds

-Sportsbooks have set player props for Carlos Correa, Francisco Lindor and others when the Minnesota Twins host the New York Mets at Target Field on Saturday at 2:10 PM ET.
+Bookmakers have set player props for Carlos Correa and others when the Minnesota Twins host the New York Mets at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!